filipestudt/cerebro-custom-command/README.md

 # cerebro-custom-command
-> A simple plugin to create custom commands to Cerebro App only editing a JSON file
+A simple plugin to create custom commands to Cerebro only editing a JSON file

 ## Usage